robertmreedy/TryHackMe-OhSINT/README.md

 ![OWoodflint_pw](Images/OWoodflint_pw.png)

-By inspecting metadata from a .jpg image, and conducting passive reconnaisance using open-source intelligence tools, we were able to amass confidential information around Oliver Woodflint's accounts, including his WiFi Network, geo-location, name, email address, password, and more.
+By inspecting metadata from a .jpg image, and conducting passive reconnaissance using open-source intelligence tools, we were able to amass confidential information around Oliver Woodflint's accounts, including his WiFi Network, geo-location, name, email address, password, and more.
 This challenge was done through TryHackMe.com.